GrahamBarnard/GrahamBarnard.github.io/_posts/2016-02-06-whats-my-salesforce-ip-address.markdown

 comments: true
 ---

 IP whitelisting is an effective method to help secure connections to external environments.
-Salesforce [provides a range of IPs addresses](https://help.salesforce.com/apex/HTViewSolution?id=000003652){:target="_blank"} that can be whitelisted by external system by region.
-When connecting to an external system, Salesforce recommends whitelisting the entire set of IP ranges.
+Salesforce [provides a range of IPs addresses](https://help.salesforce.com/apex/HTViewSolution?id=000003652){:target="_blank"} that can be whitelisted by external systems per region.
+Salesforce recommends whitelisting the entire set of IP ranges.

 <!--more-->